Alicia Keys: Philanthropy and activism

 In June 2011, Keys spoke alongside Annie Lennox at the United Nations AIDS conference in New York.
 She participated in a panel titled "HIV Priorities for Positive Change: In Women's Words", in which she calls on supporting organizations that provide treatment and care for families affected by AIDS.

 In September 2012, she was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.

 In March 2013, Keys teamed up with Greater Than AIDS to launch EMPOWERED, a new public information campaign to reach women in the United States about HIV/AIDS.
 Appearing in a public service announcement for EMPOWERED, Keys spoke with five women whose lives have been affected by HIV/AIDS.
 In December 2012, Keys performed alongside many other artists in 12-12-12: The Concert for Sandy Relief to benefit victims of Hurricane Sandy.

 In July 2016, Keys participated in a video on taking action against systemic racism in the United States titled, "23 Ways You Could Be Killed if You are Black in America".
 After the inauguration of Donald Trump as the 45th President of the United States in 2017, Keys protested during the Women's March on Washington and was one of the key speakers.
 In 2017, Keys received and shared the award for the Ambassador of Conscience from Amnesty International alongside Canadian Indigenous rights activists.
-In 2018, Keys was honored at Variety's Power of Women luncheon for her work with Keep A Child Alive.
+In 2018, Keys was honored at Variety's Power of Women luncheon for her work with Keep a Child Alive.

 Keys and her husband Swizz Beatz are also avid art collectors.
 On July 26, 2019, Bloomberg News reported Keys and Beatz were avidly purchasing works by artist Tschabalala Self and that they decided to keep two of the pieces they bought and donate one to the Brooklyn Museum.
-Through the Dean Collection, they also collect notable artists such as Henry Taylor, Jordan Casteel, Kehinde Wiley, Toyin Ojih Odutola, Arthur Jafa, and Cy Gavin.
+Through the Dean Collection, they also collect artists such as Henry Taylor, Jordan Casteel, Kehinde Wiley, Toyin Ojih Odutola, Arthur Jafa, and Cy Gavin.
 Keys and Dean are co-chairs of the Gordon Parks Foundation, which permanently preserves the work of Gordon Parks, the pioneering photographer, filmmaker, musician and activist.
 The couple acquired what is now the largest private holding of Gordon Parks's images, part of the Dean Collection, the couple's philanthropic organization and family collection of international contemporary art.
-In the summer of 2018, Keys and Dean were featured on the cover of Cultured Magazine where they delved into Gordon Parks's works and The Dean Collection.
+In the summer of 2018, Keys and Dean were featured on the cover of the magazine Cultured where they delved into Gordon Parks's works and The Dean Collection.

 Personal life

-For over a decade, Keys was in a low-profile romantic relationship with her long-time good friend and collaborator Kerry Brothers Jr. until 2008.
-Keys later dated hip hop artist-producer Swizz Beatz whom she married on July 31, 2010.
-They had their first son on October 14, 2010.
-She gave birth to their second boy on December 27, 2014.
+For over a decade until 2008, Keys was in a low-profile romantic relationship with her long-time good friend and collaborator Kerry Brothers Jr. Keys later dated hip hop artist-producer Swizz Beatz, whom she married on July 31, 2010.
+They have two sons together.